‘We are each made up of one hundred million million cells, none of which have any idea who we are.’ Marcus Chown

 Elizabeth Thomson is available to carry out artist talks and other related engagements at the conclusion of the installation.
 Exhibition curator Gregory O’Brien is essential to this aspect of the exhibition experience and will also attend and support particular events.
 This expense is covered in the exhibition tour fee.

-The exhibition is accompanied hard cover 80 page full colour publication with contributions from Gregory O’Brien, Lloyd Jones and Jenny Bornholdt.
+The exhibition is accompanied by a hard cover 80 page full colour publication with contributions from Gregory O’Brien, Lloyd Jones and Jenny Bornholdt.

 ‘Working at the forefront of eco-aesthetics in Aotearoa, Elizabeth Thomson’s work is ambitious and understated.
 For over thirty years her thought-provoking images have zoomed between micro and macro examinations of natural forms.
 Her great skill lies in her ability to allude to natural realms by deploying innovative materials to create an elegance of form.
 As an artist, she makes it her business to draw attention to the patterns in nature – from massed moths to watery waves – and its astonishing beauty.
 Creating environments that are responsive to light, she revels in making art which seduces the viewer into a sensory experience.
 Recently she has turned her attention to contemplating our near future of intensified global warming, desertification, acidification of the seas with the corollary precipitation of the extinction of species.
 Now, with atmospheric carbon dioxide levels a third higher than pre-industrial levels and growing unchecked, her work has never been more urgently important’.